Creating and Running Koa.js Projects with ServBay

 .

-During development, you'll typically run a local Node.js process hosting your Koa.js app, accessible via ServBay’s Website feature.
+During development, you'll typically start a local Node.js process for your Koa.js app, accessed via ServBay’s Website feature.

 servbay-koa-app

-command.
-To avoid port conflicts and ease ServBay configuration, specify a port like8585
+.
+To avoid port conflicts and make ServBay configuration easier, specify a dedicated port such as8585

 :bashcd /Applications/ServBay/www/servbay-koa-app PORT=8585 node app.js